bottxrnife/helium-2287-w/README.md

 < Login to your BalenaCloud account and click this button to deploy!

-Balena deployment with easy connection to wifi.
+Balena deployment with easy connection to wifi or ethernet.
 Supports android, ios, and laptops with wifi to configure it.
 In beta testing.

 After you deploy this and wrote the image onto the pi, wire the pi to ethernet (so it can download everything first) and power it on, wait around 10 minutes for everything needed to install.
 After you're able to see the status as "online" and everything is running (this is also a good time to backup your swarm_key), you may now unplug the pi and ethernet.
 After plugging it back in, wait around 3 minutes.
 You should see a new wifi network named "Hotspot-Connect."
 The password to connect to it is "12345678"